Frequently Asked Questions

 At GreptimeDB, we share some technical similarities with InfluxDB, both using Datafusion, Arrow, Parquet, and built on object storage.
 However, we differ in several key aspects:

-• Workload and Services: We focus on a hybrid workload combining time series and analytics.
+- Workload and Services: We specialize in handling various types of observability data—including metrics, logs, traces, and events—while seamlessly integrating them with analytical workloads.
 This integration aims to enhance resource efficiency and real-time performance for users.
 We also offer GreptimeCloud, a commercial cloud service.

 We're a young, rapidly evolving project and always looking to improve.
 For more details, visit our Blog and Contributor Guide.
 We welcome your interest and contributions!